monica-aws/aws-dms-with-lob/README.md

 Copy (sftp) the content of `./data` folder into your EC2 instance  and grant read access to `postgres` user.

-_For this working sample, I copied them to `/home/ubuntu/db-migration/data/`_
+> _For this working sample, I copied them to `/home/ubuntu/db-migration/data/`_

-Now create the source table and load the files:
+Now, create the source table and import the files:

 ```sh
 $ sudo su postgres